-You’ve made the decision to do away with manual payments.
+You’ve made the decision to do away with manual payments within your accounts payable department.
 Maybe you were tired of all the time and effort it took staff to prepare, print, sign, fold, seal, stamp, and send checks, when there are much better things your team could be doing.
 Or perhaps you were tired of paying $6 or more per check, when you factor in the cost of this manual work, along with the hard costs of paper, toner, ink and postage.
 Certainly, you weren’t happy dealing with the late payments caused by inefficiencies and snail mail, which saddled you with penalties on top of the other costs.

 Now you’re ready to capitalize on the benefits of electronic payments.
 You’re looking forward to having a single workflow to authorize and issue payments across multiple payment types (e.g., check, ACH, virtual card, and even cross-border payments), and to process payments efficiently and quickly.
 Thanks to a streamlined process and more control over payment timing, you’ll not only avoid late payments and associated penalties, but you’ll also have greater flexibility to capture early payment discounts.
 And, if you’re like a growing number of companies, you want to go further and actually earn money with every payment you make with a virtual card.
 These rebates can cover the cost of your AP Automation platform, deliver fast ROI, and potentially turn AP from a cost center into a profit center.
 On top of that, you can make your transactions more secure.